Skip to content

 To remove the love of money from our lives simply make the choice to always prioritize relationships with other people over financial gain.

-Even though it is a simple thing, it won’t always be easy to choose relationships over financial gain.
+Even though it is a simple thing, it won’t always be easy to choose doing the right thing in our relationships over financial gain.
 However God honors that choice.

-For example, if you remember in Genesis 13 Abraham and Lot had both grown so wealthy that the land they were on wasn’t able to support the herds of both of them.
+We see a Biblical example of this in Genesis 13.
+If you remember the story, Abraham and Lot had both grown so wealthy that the land they were on wasn’t able to support the herds of both of them.
 Their employees were starting to get into fights about the limited resources that were available.

 Abraham decided that the best answer was for him and Lot to part ways.
-And even though Abraham had the right to choose the best land for himself because he was Lot’s uncle he deferred to Lot and let him choose which way to go.
+And even though Abraham had the right to choose the best land for himself because he was Lot’s uncle, he deferred to Lot and let Lot choose which way to go.
 Lot selfishly chose the more desirable land and headed off in that direction.

 In the end Abraham was blessed by God and grew far wealthier than he was when he and Lot parted ways.
 However Lot didn’t fare so well.
 He lost everything when he barely escaped the destruction of Sodom with his life.

-We will do well to make Abraham’s choice and prioritize relationships over financial gain.
+We will do well to make Abraham’s choice and prioritize doing the right thing in our relationships over our own personal financial gain.
 By doing so we will remove the love of money from our lives.
+Choosing this more difficult path opens the door for God to bless us even more than ever before.

 Transform Your Own Thinking About Poverty and Wealth